NL-BioImaging/biomero/resources/tutorials/tutorial_GoogleCloud_slurm.md

 0. Note that this tutorial by default seems to use the "OS Login" method, using the mail account you signed up with.
 1. Open a Cloud Shell
 2. Upload your public key to this Cloud Shell (with the `...` button).
-3. Run the `gcloud compute ...` command they show, pointing at your newly uploaded public key.
+3. Run the `gcloud compute os-login ssh-keys add    --key-file=id_rsa.pub` command they show, pointing at your newly uploaded public key.
 Leave out the optional `project` and `expire_time`.

 Then, we have to ensure that the firewall accepts requests from outside Google Cloud, if it doesn't already.